baosen/dsh/README.md

 # dsh

-A file system that manages windows.
+A file system (using FUSE) that manages windows.

 # Authors